tastyigniter/ti-ext-cart/docs/index.md

 You can configure the checkout settings for each location in the admin area.
 Navigate to the _Manage > Locations_ admin page, and click on the _Settings Icon_ next to the location then click the _Checkout settings_ button under the _General_ tab.
 You can set the following checkout settings for each location:

 - **Enable guest order:** Enable or disable guest order for the location.
-- **Limit orders**: Set the maximum number of orders that can be placed per time slot.
+- **Limit orders**: Set the maximum number of orders that can be placed per time slot or time periods.
 - **Payment gateways**: Select the payment gateways available for the location.

 ### Delivery and Pickup settings